devnull-cz/c-prog-lang/modules/warm-up/count-words.md

 #module scm.md source code management repository.

 A *word* is defined as a group of any characters surrounded by whitespace characters.
-For our case these white space characters will suffice: a tabelator, a space, and a newline.
+Those are: a tabelator, a space, and a newline.

-- write your own check for a whitespace character, do not use library functions for that
+- Write your own check for a whitespace character, do not use library functions for that.

-- check correctness of your implementation with `wc -w <file>`
+- Check correctness of your implementation with `wc -w <file>`

-- what happens if the number of words exceeds the type that stores the count?
+- What happens if the number of words exceeds the type that stores the count?

 #solution words.c
-actually uses a library check for white space for simplicity.
+Does uses a library check `isspace` for white space for simplicity.

 #solution words2.c
 It is even simpler than the first solution while not using the library function.